antonsamper/gulp-webpack-boilerplate/README.md

 - [Boilerplate with AngularJS](https://github.com/antonsamper/gulp-boilerplate-with-angular)

 ## Installation and Usage
-To start using the boilerplate, first install all the dependencies and then run one of the gulp tasks:
+To start using the boilerplate, first install all the dependencies and then run one of the gulp tasks, for example:

  ```
  $ npm i (bower components installed automatically)